DETAILED ACTION

 Drawings

 The drawings are objected to under 37 CFR 1.83(a).
 The drawings must show every feature of the invention specified in the claims.
-Therefore, on a plane perpendicular to a thickness direction of the N-type silicon carbide substrate, a cross-section shape of each of the first grooves is polygonal, as found in claim 9, must be shown or the feature(s) canceled from the claim(s).
+Therefore, a depletion layer generated at an interface between the P-type silicon carbide layer and the unintentionally doped silicon carbide layer; the steps of the first grooves; and where defects are repaired in an interface between the N-type silicon carbide substrate and the P-type silicon carbide layer, as found in claim 1, must be shown or the feature(s) canceled from the claim(s).
 No new matter should be entered.
-The new drawings appear to depict a cross-section shape on plane that is parallel to a thickness direction of the N-type silicon carbide substrate.

 Corrected drawing sheets in compliance with 37 CFR 1.121(d) are required in reply to the Office action to avoid abandonment of the application.
 Any amended replacement drawing sheet should include all of the figures appearing on the immediate prior version of the sheet, even if only one figure is being amended.
 The figure or figure number of an amended drawing should not be labeled as “amended.”
 If a drawing figure is to be canceled, the appropriate figure must be removed from the replacement sheet, and where necessary, the remaining figures must be renumbered and appropriate changes made to the brief description of the several views of the drawings for consistency.
 Additional replacement sheets may be necessary to show the renumbering of the remaining figures.
 Each drawing sheet submitted after the filing date of an application must be labeled in the top margin as either “Replacement Sheet” or “New Sheet” pursuant to 37 CFR 1.121(d).
 If the changes are not accepted by the examiner, the applicant will be notified and informed of any required corrective action in the next Office action.
 The objection to the drawings will not be held in abeyance.